AmrMomtaz/Health-Monitoring-System/README.md

 * When the mapreduce job ends, the old spark job is deleted and the new spark job continues till the next mapreduce fire.

 ## Spark files:
-* SparkOutput2/SparkOutput1 where the parquet files of the processed data from the spark job is saved
 * "SparkSession.py" the spark job execution code
-* "state.txt" it tells the schedular what is the state of the realtime view -the first spark job is running
+* "state.txt" it tells the schedular what is the state of the realtime view There are 3 possible states:
+ *0: the first spark job is running
- -the second spark job is running
+ *1: the second spark job is running
- -both spark jobs are running "when the mapreduce job is in-progress".
+ *2: both spark jobs are running "when the mapreduce job is in-progress".

+## Output folders:
+* "MapReduceOutput" where the parquet files are downloaded locally from hadoop
+* "Spark_data" a folder where the spark jon listens to
+* "SparkOutput1"/"SparkOutput2" where the parquet files are added locally from spark jobs depending on which job is running. they are all added to spark folder.

 # Simulations:
- * "Spark/QueryAllData.py" is a script that retrieves the needed columns
+* "Spark/QueryAllData.py" is a script that fetches the needed data from the database
- * "Spark/Simulator.py" is used to simulate the working flow of the realtime view and the batch view.
+* "Spark/Simulator.py"/"Spark/schedular.py" is used to simulate the working flow of the realtime view and the batch view:
+To start the simulation:
+* start the hadoop server as mentioned above.
+* start the spark job using the SparkSession.py script.
+* the simulator periodically adds the services files to "spark_data" folder where spark listens.
+* the schedular waits for a given time and then starts the mapreduce job and adjusts the spark jobs to work accordingly.

+## Notes:
+* Make sure all paths are adjusted according to your working space
+* Add Spark_data folder and adjust the path to it in the SparkSession.py script.